ensdomains/docs/ens-improvement-proposals/ensip-17-evmchain-reverse-resolution.md

 ## Motivation

 Reverse resolution has been in use since ENS's inception, however at the time Ethereum had no concrete scaling plans.
 In the past 5 years, we've seen layer 2s and sidechains become more prevalent and we first allowed support for these with ENSIP-9 (formerly EIP-2304) to allow addresses from other chains to be stored on ENS.
-Reverse resolution can be expanded to allow the forward resolution to first check the records for the chain that the user is on.
+To complete support for other EVM chains, reverse resolution needs to be expanded to allow reverse resolution to also exist.

 ## Specification

 ### Overview

-* Reverse registrars will be setup on each L2, with a corresponding registry
+* Reverse registrars will be setup on each EVM-chain, with a corresponding registry
-* Reverse registrar will only allow setting the name, without resolver customisability.
+* Reverse registrar will only allow setting the name and text record without resolver customisability.
 This is to allow a consistent storage slot that can be checked on L1.
-* User can now claim their reverse on this L2 and set it to their ENS name
+* User can now claim their reverse on this chain and set it to their ENS name
 * Their ENS name will need to set their record for the same EVM-cointype as the network, which is specified in [ENSIP-11](https://docs.ens.domains/ensip/11).
-* A dapp can then detect the chainID that a user is on, find the corresponding cointype and resolve their primary ens name by resolving the name record at [userAddress].[coinType].reverse.
-This will be resolved via CCIP-read and look up the reverse record on the corresponding EVM-chain.
+* A dapp can then detect the chainID that a user is on, convert that into coinType in hexadecimal and resolve their primary ens name by resolving the name record at [userAddress].[coinTypeAsHex].reverse.
+This will be resolved via a CCIP-read gateway and look up the reverse record on the corresponding EVM-chain.
+Depending on if the chain is an L2 that has state roots on L1 or sidechain, verification can be done with trusted signatures or trustlessly on Ethereum mainnet.
-* Dapp will then resolve this name via ENS on L1 to check if the forward resolution matches.
-This forward resolution can be on L1, or the user can set up CCIP-read records for each network and put those addresses wherever they want.
+* Dapps will then resolve this name via ENS on L1 to check if the forward resolution matches.
+This forward resolution can be on L1, or the user can set up a CCIP-read resolver and records for each network and put those addresses wherever they want (such as on another L2)
 * Once matched, the dapp can then also resolve any text records on the primary ENS name, such as avatar.
-* Discovery of the reverse registrar on each chain will be done by looking up the `addr()` of [coinType].reverse.
+* Discovery of the reverse registrar on each chain will be done by looking up the `addr()` of [coinTypeAsHex].reverse.
 * coinType in all instances will be the hex representation to reduce the length of the name

-### Deployment and discovery of L2 Reverse registrars
+### Deployment and discovery of EVM Reverse registrars

-When a new L2 reverse registrar is deployed, it will need to be setup by the owner of the `reverse` node, to setup a subdomain [coinType].reverse.
-It must then be setup with an Offchain resolver that has an onchain L1 address record that return the contract address of the L2 reverse registrar for that L2.
-The Offchain resolver will also support wildcard of all the address subdomains with the format [address].coinType].reverse.
-Additionally there must be a new EVM gateway setup to handle the CCIP-read revert errors that will go to the corresponding network to gather the L2 reverse record and verify this data on L1.
+When a new EVM reverse registrar is deployed, it will need to be setup by the owner of the `reverse` node, to setup a subdomain [coinTypeAsHex].reverse.
+It must then be setup with an Offchain resolver that has an onchain L1 address record that return the contract address of the reverse registrar for that chain.
+The Offchain resolver will also support wildcard of all the address subdomains with the format [address].[coinTypeAsHex].reverse.
+Additionally there must be a new EVM gateway setup to handle the CCIP-read revert errors that will go to the corresponding network to gather the chain-specific reverse record and verify this data on L1.

 ### Resolving Primary ENS Names by a dapp

 1) If a dapp has a connected user it SHOULD first check the chainId of the user.
-2) It MUST then construct the cointype using ENSIP11: `coinType = 0x80000000 | chainId`
+2) It MUST then construct the cointype using ENSIP11: `coinType = 0x80000000 | chainId`, which must be converted to the hexadecimal representation.
-3) If the chainId is not 1, it SHOULD then construct the ENS node representing the reverse node on that network using the coinType and the user's connected `address`: `node = namehash([address].[coinType].reverse)`
+3) If the chainId is not 1, it SHOULD then construct the ENS node representing the reverse node on that network using the coinType and the user's connected `address`: `node = namehash([address].[coinTypeAsHex].reverse)`
 4) Call the registry with the namehash to retrieve the resolver `resolver = registry.resolver(node)`
 5) Call name on the resolver `name = resolver.name(node)`
 6) If a string is found, skip to step 12